liijunwei/practice/ruby/working-with-unix-processes/16.processes_can_get_signals/note01.md

 ## When Can’t You Receive Signals?

 + Your process can receive a signal anytime.
 That’s the beauty of them!
 They’re asynchronous.
++ Your process can be pulled out of a busy for-loop into a signal handler, or even out of a long sleep.

+## In the Real World

 + With signals, any process can communicate with any other process on the system, so long as it knows its pid.